What is occupational therapy?

 • Help in structuring your daily routine

-• Modification of your home or workplace
+• Changing things in your home or workplace

 • Using medical aids such as a walker or prosthesis